-The route starts and ends at Inverness Castle, before heading north around the coast of the top of Scotland and hitting the highest point of Britain, John O'Groats and then dropping down and back round to Inverness.
+The route starts and ends at Inverness Castle, but first, you head north around the coast of the top of Scotland and hit the highest point of Britain, John O'Groats, before you drop down and back round to Inverness.

 You'll see magnificent lochs, hills, castles and more, including the opportunity to try some of the famous whiskies at distilleries along the way.

 It's definitely not a route to be missed and should be top of your list if you're considering a UK road trip break at some point this year.

 The Causeway Coastal Route is located in Northern Ireland and the route begins in Belfast before winding up the northern coast of the country and ending in Londonderry, which is located right on the border of the Republic of Ireland.